Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 The Verdict

-The best whey protein overall is Optimum Nutrition Gold Standard 100% Whey: third-party tested, mixes cleanly, and delivers around 24g of protein per serving for about $1.08 a serving.
-For the purest, fastest-digesting hydrolyzed isolate, Dymatize ISO100 is the quality pick at roughly $1.25 a serving.
-The best value is NOW Sports Whey Protein Isolate at about $0.92 a serving with third-party testing.
+The best whey protein overall is Optimum Nutrition Gold Standard 100% Whey: third-party tested, mixes cleanly, and delivers around 24g of protein per serving for about $1.30 a serving after a mid-2026 price rise.
+For the purest, fastest-digesting hydrolyzed isolate, Dymatize ISO100 is the quality pick at roughly $1.45 a serving.
+The best value is Kaged Whey Protein Isolate at about $1.34 a serving with third-party testing.
 For most people the differences between quality isolates are small, so prioritize third-party testing (Informed Sport or NSF if you compete), protein per dollar, and how it mixes, over marketing claims.

 See the full Whey Protein Isolate scorecard →